anfema/bin-grammar/Readme.md

 We use a `Selector` to divide the parsing up into three more grammars, one for each chunk type.
 The determining factor is the `name` field and the size of the data we will consume is encoded in the `length` field.
 (If you wanted to calculate something on the `sizeField`, like substracting header length, you can set `sizeFieldTransform` to a transform function).
+We define the parser may `flatten` the result, which means it does not create an object with just one key-value pair in it but ignores the name of that value and flattens the object to a single value.

 The chunk grammars are set up like this: